 Melt beeswax.
 Then add cocoa butter.
-When the cocoa butter has melted, add the coconut oil and then the essential oils.
+Add the coconut oil and essential oils once the cocoa butter has melted.
 Mix well and pour into your container.
 Let cool.

 As the above recipes demonstrate, there are many alternatives to buying commercial deodorant, ranging from the super simple to the more complex.

-The ingredients are not as harsh as the chemicals found in commercial products and, therefore as less likely to irritate.
-But always test the product on a small section of skin before applying to your underarms - just in case you have an allergic reaction.
+The ingredients are not harsh like the chemicals in commercial products and are, therefore, less likely to irritate.
+But always test the product on a small section of skin before applying it to your underarms - just in case you have an allergic reaction.

-Of course, another benefit to making your deodorant (besides knowing 100% what it is made up of) is that you can adjust the scent's strength type to suit your tastes.
+Of course, another benefit to making your own deodorant (besides knowing 100% what the ingredients are) is that you can adjust the scent's strength and type to suit your tastes.
 Experiment with essential oils and research what benefits you would like to take advantage of.
-Alternatively, of course, you can choose to have no scent at all!
+Alternatively, you can choose to have no scent at all!

 Of course, men can experiment with more 'manly' smelling essential oils when making up their deodorants.
 So have fun with the above.
-Please leave your comments and your thoughts after trying any of the mentioned recipes.About the Author
+After trying any of the mentioned recipes, please leave your comments and thoughts.